NoNews/Android-MVP-Template/README.md

+# @Deprecated

 # Template for  quickly initialize a new project

 ## Libraries